 The DfJ Program commenced at JRLF at the beginning of term one but was suspended due to COVID-19 in March 2020.
-The Program will recommence operation at the commencement of term three.
-In addition, the program is being expanded utilising the same Program Co-ordinator to include students in Years 10, 11 and 12 from New Norfolk High School from term three.
-Launceston College and Newstead College are being investigated as options for establishment of a DfJ Program in the northern region.
+The Program recommenced operation in term three and was expanded utilising the same Program Co-ordinator to include students in Years 10, 11 and 12 from New Norfolk High School.
+The Program will be further expanded into Launceston and Newstead Colleges from the commencement of the 2021 school year.
+Program co-ordinators have been successfully recruited for the southern and northern positions for a three year period until October 2023.